-^{8.} See Paul F. Bradshaw, Ordination Rites of the Ancient Churches of East and West (New York: Pueblo, 1990), 44, 222.
+^{8.} See Paul F. Bradshaw, Ordination Rites of the Ancient Churches of East and West (New York: Pueblo, 1990), 44,222.

-- from whom let one of the bishops present, being asked by all, laying the hand on him who is being ordained bishop, pray, saying thus: - [3] "God and Father of our Lord Jesus Christ, the Father of mercies and the God of all comfort, dwelling on high and looking on that which is lowly, knowing all things before their creation, You, giving [the] rules of [the] church through the word of your grace. having foreordained from the beginning a righteous race from Abraham, having appointed rulers and priests, and not leaving your sanctuary without a ministry, having been pleased from the creation of the world to be glorified in those whom you chose: and now pour forth the power from you of the spirit of leadership, 10 which you gave through your beloved servant Jesus Christ to your holy apostles who established the church in every place as your sanctuary to the unceasing glory and praise of your name.
-Knower of the heart, grant to this your servant whom you have chosen for the episcopate to - 9.
-There is evidence that at Alexandria presbyters presided at the ordination of their new bishop until at least the middle of the third century, if not later: see Albano Vilela, La condition collégiale des prêtres au Ille siècle (Paris: Beauchesne, 1971), 173-79, and the works cited in n.
-5 there.
+from whom let one of the bishops present, being asked by all, laying the hand on him who is being ordained bishop, pray, saying thus:

-shepherd your holy flock, and to serve as high-priest for you blamelessly night and day, unceasingly to propitiate your countenance, and to offer to you the aifts of your holy church; and in the high-priestly spirit to have authority to forgive sins according to your command, to give lots according to your bidding, to loose every bond according to the authority that you gave to the apostles, and to please you in gentleness and a pure heart, offering you a sweetsmelling savor; through your servant Jesus Christ. through whom [be] glory and power and honor to vou, with the Holy Spirit, now and always and to the ages of ages.
+[3] "God and Father of our Lord Jesus Christ. the Father of mercies and the God of all comfort, dwelling on high and looking on that which is lowly, knowing all things before their creation.
+You, giving [the] rules of [the] church through the word of your grace, having foreordained from the beginning a righteous race from Abraham, having appointed rulers and priests, and not leaving your sanctuary without a ministry, having been pleased from the creation of the world to be glorified in those whom you chose: and now pour forth the power from you of the spirit ofleadership,10 which you gave through your beloved servant Jesus Christ to your holy apostles who established the church in every place as your sanctuary to the unceasing glory and praise of your name.
+Knower of the heart, grant to this your servant whom you have chosen for the episcopate to shepherd your holy flock, and to serve as high-priest for you blamelessly night and day, unceasingly to propitiate your countenance, and to offer to you the gifts of your holy church; and in the high-priestly spirit to have authority to forgive sins according to your command, to give lots according to your bidding, to loose every bond according to the authority that you gave to the apostles, and to please you in gentleness and a pure heart, offering you a sweetsmelling savor; through your servant Jesus Christ, through whom [be] glory and power and honor to you, with the Holy Spirit, now and always and to the ages of ages.
 Amen.